tugrul512bit/FastCollisionDetectionLib/README.md

 - 1000x speedup against naive brute-force algorithm for 40k particles.
 - Produced collision list does not contain duplicate pairs of collisions
 - Particle data is not touched, work done only on pointers internally
-- Currently it is not adaptive, but will be done (as simple as recreating another grid for overflowing partciles in a cell of the grid (and recursively same))
+- Currently it is adaptive, but needs optimizations on memory handling.
 - Implementation of IParticle is an AABB (axis-aligned bounding box) model
 - - In user defined particle (box as example here), methods (getMinX/Y/Z and getMaxX/Y/Z)  must return AABB corners of the underlying user-particle